School attendance and absence

 We can give you a School Attendance Order if we think your child isn’t getting an education.
 You’ll have 15 days to provide evidence that you’ve registered your child with the school listed in the order or that you’re giving them home education.
 If you don’t, you could be prosecuted or given a fine.

 We can fine you £60, which rises to £120 if you don’t pay within 21 days.
 If you don’t pay the fine after 28 days, you may be prosecuted for your child’s absence from school.
-Our rules on when you can be fined are set out in our code of conduct.
 You can pay the fine online, by phone or in person at a PayPoint outlet.

 You could get a fine of up to £2,500, a community order or a jail sentence up to 3 months.
 The court also gives you a Parenting Order.